Episodic Multi-armed Bandits

-This procedure repeats until FAL takes the $stop$ action, which will eventually happen since the number of stages is bounded by $l_{\max}$.
+This procedure repeats until FeedBAL takes the $stop$ action, which will eventually happen since the number of steps is bounded by $l_{\max}$.
 This way the length of the sequence of selected actions is adapted based on the sequence of received feedbacks and costs of taking the actions.
-After round $\rho$ ends, FAL observes the costs $C^{\rho}_t$, $ t \in [T_{\rho} - 1]$ and the terminal rewards $R^{\rho}_t$, $ t \in [T_{\rho}]$.
-Using these values, it updates the values of the sample mean terminal rewards, gains and the counters before round $\rho+1$ starts \rev{(line 16 of FAL)}.
-FAL reaches its objective of maximizing the expected cumulative gain by capturing the tradeoff between the rewards and the costs of selecting actions.
-Performance of FAL is analysed in the following section.
+After episode $\rho$ ends, FeedBAL observes the costs $C^{\rho}_t$, $ t \in [T_{\rho} - 1]$ and the terminal rewards $R^{\rho}_t$, $ t \in [T_{\rho}]$.
+Finally, using these values, FeedBAL updates the values of the sample mean gains and the counters before episode $\rho+1$ starts (line 16 of FeedBAL), and reaches its objective of maximizing the expected cumulative gain by capturing the tradeoff between the rewards and the costs of selecting actions.